|

 </element>

-The xml data to the left will create the following 4-point polyline:
+This xml definition will create the following polyline:

 The rectangle element requires the following keywords, in addition to the common keywords: